Peter Sellers: 1955–1959: The Ladykillers, The Mouse That Roared, I'm All Right Jack, and other early films

 Sellers pursued a film career and took a number of small roles, such as a police officer in John and Julie (1955).
 He accepted a larger part in the 1955 Alexander Mackendrick-directed Ealing comedy The Ladykillers, in which he starred opposite his idol Alec Guinness, in addition to Herbert Lom and Cecil Parker.
 Sellers portrayed Harry Robinson, the Teddy Boy; biographer Peter Evans considers this Sellers's first good role.
 The Ladykillers was a success in the UK and the US, and the film was nominated for an Academy Award for Best Original Screenplay.
-The following year Sellers appeared in a further three television series based on The Goons: The Idiot Weekly, Price 2d; A Show Called Fred; and Son of Fred.
+The following year Sellers appeared in a further three television comedy series with one of his Goon Show co-stars, Spike Milligan: The Idiot Weekly, Price 2d, A Show Called Fred, and Son of Fred.
 The shows aired on Britain's new ITV channel.

 In 1957 film producer Michael Relph, impressed with Sellers's portrayal of an elderly character in Idiot Weekly, cast the 32-year-old actor as a 68-year-old projectionist in Basil Dearden's The Smallest Show on Earth, supporting Bill Travers, Virginia McKenna, and Margaret Rutherford.
 The film was a commercial success and is now thought of as a minor classic of post-war British screen comedy.
 Sellers provided the growling voice of Winston Churchill to the BAFTA award-winning film The Man Who Never Was.
 Later in 1957 Sellers portrayed a television star with a talent for disguises in Mario Zampi's offbeat black comedy The Naked Truth, opposite Terry-Thomas, Peggy Mount, Shirley Eaton, and Dennis Price.

-Terry-Thomas starred with Sellers in four films between 1957 and 1959.
+Terry-Thomas (pictured in 1968) starred with Sellers in four films between 1957 and 1959.
 Their last film together, I'm All Right Jack – the highest-grossing film at the British box office in 1960 – saw Sellers receive the BAFTA Award for Best British Actor.

 Sellers's difficulties in getting his film career to take off and increasing problems in his personal life prompted him to seek periodic consultations with astrologer Maurice Woodruff, who held considerable sway over his later career.
 After a chance meeting with a North American Indian spirit guide in the 1950s, Sellers became convinced that the music hall comedian Dan Leno, who had died in 1904, haunted him and guided his career and life decisions.
 Sellers was a member of the Grand Order of Water Rats, the exclusive theatrical fraternity founded by Leno in 1890.
 In 1958 Sellers starred with David Tomlinson, Wilfrid Hyde-White, David Lodge, and Lionel Jeffries as a chief petty officer in Val Guest's Up the Creek.